Adamcake/Bolt/README.md

 # Bolt
 A third-party launcher and helper for your favourite MMO

+## Contact
+Bolt, as well as the other Linux community projects, is being discussed at [7orm's Discord server](https://discord.gg/aX7GT2Mkdu).
+If you want to talk about development or need help getting set up, that's the place to go.

 ## Installing
 For Linux/Steamdeck users, Bolt is available on the following package managers:
 - flatpak: `com.adamcake.Bolt`